Chase Field - Arizona Diamondbacks

 Year Opened: 1998 Capacity: 48,519

-The MLB Arizona Diamondbacks (D-Backs) claimed their one and only World Series Championships over 20 seasons ago.
-The team has made it to the postseason several times over the years and fans are looking for that to happen again soon.
-The team is celebrating its 25th season in 2023.
+The MLB Arizona Diamondbacks (D-Backs) claimed their one and only World Series Championship 25 seasons ago.
+The team made it to the postseason several times over the years, including the 2023 National League Championship, and fans are looking for that to happen again soon.

 The D-Backs play their home games at Chase Field, formerly known as Bank One Ballpark.
-It is one of eight major league baseball stadiums with a dome or retractable roof.
-It’s needed for the extremely hot summers in Phoenix, AZ.
+It is one of eight major league baseball stadiums with a dome or retractable roof needed for the extremely hot summers in Phoenix, AZ.

 Chase Field hosted WBC (World Baseball Classic) games in 2006, 2013, and 2023.
-It serves as a concert hall several times throughout the year.
-It has held soccer matches, bull-riding contests, Supercross and Monster Jams, and more.
+It serves as a concert hall several times throughout the year, and Arizonans have enjoyed soccer matches, bull riding contests, Supercross and Monster Jams, and more.

-The D-Backs put on a good game day operation.
-To me, there is a vast difference in seeing a game with the roof open vs. the roof closed, so if doable, try attending a game in April when the weather isn’t as hot and the roof is open.
+The D-Backs provide an enjoyable game day experience.
+To me, seeing a game with the roof open vs. when the roof is closed is a vast difference, so if possible, try attending a game in April when the weather isn’t so hot, and the roof is open.

 Food & Beverage 4

-Some offerings include: Hungry Hill sangwiches – yes, spelled with a g (sausage, bratwurst, meatball, etc.) $10 - $11, Rey Gloria’s Tamales, Cold Stone Creamery, and Streets of New York Pizza ($11).
+Some offerings include: Hungry Hill Sangwiches – yes, spelled with a g (sausage, bratwurst, meatball, etc.) $10 - $11, Rey Gloria’s Tamales, Cold Stone Creamery, Streets of New York Pizza ($14 - $16).
 Vegan burgers and wraps are available at some concessions.
-Gadzooks (a local Phoenix restaurant known for their enchiladas), a Fry’s Food grab-and-go, and the Still at Cutwater (canned cocktails) are other options.
-Several stands offer ‘avoiding gluten’ and/or vegan and vegetarian choices.
+Jefferson Street Deli (hot pastrami, Italian Mortadella, half pastrami and half chicken parmesana), Gonzo’s Grill (chicken), Back Flip Burgers (vegan and smash burgers), Someburros, several grab-and-go stands, are some of the other options.

-Chase Field provides value items at their Double Header concession stands where a Pepsi, hot dog, corn dog, or popcorn are each just $2.99.
-That’s quite a deal when all that’s desired is a snack, however, the hot dogs are cold and not tasty.
-Get the popcorn instead if purchasing a value item.
+Chase Field provides value items at its Double Header concession stands, where a Pepsi, a hot dog, a corn dog, and popcorn are each just $2.99.
+That’s quite a deal when all ll you want is a snack.

-The Diamondbacks provide a decent game day experience where, for the most part, the actual game still seems like the focus of attention.
+The Diamondbacks deliver an enjoyable game day experience where, for the most part, the actual game still seems like the focus of attention.
 The stadium is a bit dark inside when the roof and panels are closed.
 It’s much brighter and cheerier when it’s open.
-That said, it is a relief to have a roof and air conditioning during the hot months of the summer.
+That said, it is a relief to have a roof and air conditioning during the hot summer months.

 Neighborhood 5

-Located right in downtown Phoenix, Chase Field is within a few blocks of many restaurants, bars, hotels, and other entertainment.
+Located in downtown Phoenix, many restaurants, bars, hotels, and other entertainment options are within a few blocks of Chase Field.

 The Arrogant Butcher, Pizzeria Bianco, The Kettle Black Kitchen, Ingo’s Tasty Food, and Majerles’ are just a few blocks away.
 If you’re just looking for an affordable craft beer before the game, check out the Whining Pig.
 A Huss Brewing Brewpub is a few blocks from the stadium.